 Depending on the outcome of the Save, the result is an injury of some form.
 You can see the quick reference here on the right.
-Keep in mind that if no advanced injury modules (Like Bleeding or Infection) are in use, you can ignore the First Aid DC and Bleeding statistics in the reference.

 If the Lethality of the attack is less than 1 or if the outcome is a perfection, it results in a minor scratch that hurts a bit but causes no debilitation or lasting bleeding.
 A Scratch is not recorded on the character sheet and any Shock caused by the attack is reduced to 1.
 A Scratch is nothing to write home about and is just roleplayed as a superficial injury.
 You note nothing down, aside from the 1 Shock, on your sheet.
 It is assumed to have healed within a day or two and causes no debilitation.

 Also note that if the Lethality is less than 1, no save is needed.
 The injury defaults to a Scratch.
 Do not waste time performing a check when Lethality is less than 1.